 - Preheat the oven to 350ºF.

 - Melt 2 tablespoons of butter.
 Brush the inside of a baking dish with the melted butter.

 - Pour whatever butter is left over into a medium bowl.
 Add in canned pineapple, sugar, Splenda (you can use all sugar if you want, but don't use all Splenda or it will taste weird), water, beaten eggs, and vanilla and stir.

 - Pour into the prepared baking dish.

-- Bake at 350º for 60 to 70 minutes or until a knife inserted in the center comes out clean.
+- Bake for 60 to 70 minutes or until golden brown and a knife inserted in the center comes out clean.

 Baked pineapple is perfect for Easter dinner

 I was introduced to this dish at Easter dinner, so I associate it with that particular meal.
-Here are a few other recipes I like to serve for Easter:
+I serve it with ham (of course), and a few other family favorites:

 - Carrot Soufflé